owca220V/GettingAndCleaningData/CodeBook.md

 Each record comprises:

-- Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
-- Triaxial Angular velocity from the gyroscope.
-- A 79-feature vector with time and frequency domain variables (see "Feature Selection" below)
+- A 66-feature vector with time and frequency domain variables comprising triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration, as well as triaxial Angular velocity from the gyroscope (see "Feature Selection" below).
 - Its activity label.
 - An identifier of the subject who carried out the experiment.